Andrew Caldecott QC

 “Has a phenomenal grasp of defamation and privacy law, and is a hugely respected advocate.”
 “Hugely energetic and industrious, he has a brilliant legal mind and meticulous attention to detail.”
 “He has a vast reservoir of knowledge, is authoritative and brilliant on his feet.”
 Chambers and Partners 2018 (Defamation/Privacy)

 “He brings great gravitas and great authority to cases; he’s charming, but with a mind like a steel trap.”
 “A very persuasive advocate, whom judges listen to.”
 Chambers and Partners 2018 (Data Protection)

-A runaway star of the Defamation and Privacy Bar, widely regarded as the leading silk in the area.
-He has unrivalled Supreme Court experience and is continually instructed in high-profile, precedent-setting cases.
 “A genius.
 His knowledge is astonishing and his feel for a case is always spot-on.
 His advocacy is excellent.”
 “He must be one of the top silks in the country.
 He’s just amazing – a decent person and phenomenally clever.”
 “Working with Andrew was the best moment in my career.
 He brings an electric focus to a case and has such charm and gravitas in court that judges are naturally inclined to what he has to say.
-A genuine talent.“ Chambers and Partner 2017 (Defamation/Privacy)
+A genuine talent.“ Chambers and Partners 2017 (Defamation/Privacy)